yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 We preemptively apologize to all Smash players (even though it hasn't happened yet).

 {{< single-title-imgs-compare
-    "Using a better connection for your character portraits is said to improve hero productivity, don't be like Star Wars (Fire Emblem Engage)"
-    "./feebug.png"
+    "Now your favorite characters won't be half-way in the Shadow Realm (Fire Emblem Engage)" "./feebug.png"
     "./feefix.png"
     >}}